uoft-felis/felis/README.md

 First, you need to run the `felis-controller`.
 It's a scala project, so `sbt "run config.json"` will start the service.

 Second, Felis need to use HugePages for memory allocation (to reduce the TLB misses).
+Common CSL cluster machines should have these already setup, so you can skip this step.
 The following is what I did on c153 to pre-allocate 400GB memory of HugePages memory.
 You can adjust the amount depending on your memory size.
 (Each HuagePage is 2MB by default in Linux.)

 ```
 echo 204800 > /proc/sys/vm/nr_hugepages